Steam Technology with Significant Energy and Water Savings.

 Very Low to No Moisture even during start-up in the OAB or GHGA.
 MHI BoilerFree™ Technology allows for a continuous superheated steam generation, unlike a boiler which has to fill up a steam chamber and then discharge the steam in a batch mode.

 Energy efficiency is reported socket to output.
-Nearly 90-99% Outlet to Output Efficiency, MHI Rating.
+Nearly 90-99% Outlet to Output Efficiency may be experienced.

 Easy Fit to Industrial Production Machines and Tunnels